sbhjt-gr/inferra/README.md

 - **React Native Paper**: Used for many Material Design UI components, although the whole UI is not purely based on the Material design.
 - **React Native ML Kit**: For on-device text recognition and OCR.
 - **react-native-tcp-socket**: For HTTP server implementation and network communication.
+- **react-native-webrtc**: For WebRTC peer-to-peer connections and signaling.
 - **ESLint**: For code quality.
 - **Some Expo Modules**: For camera, file system, notifications, device APIs etc.